Vasilopita – The Story Behind the Greek New Year’s Cake

 By some twist of fate, or miracle, each citizen received exactly what they given!

-In some versions of the story, the threatened siege is replaced with the emperor placing extortionate taxes upon the people, or it’s just Saint Basil’s way of giving charity to the poor without embarrassing them.
+(In some versions of the story the threatened siege is replaced with the emperor placing extortionate taxes upon the people, or it’s just Saint Basil’s way of giving charity to the poor without embarrassing them).

-The cake is usually topped with icing sugar, to represent the snow of winter, then decorated with anything Christmassy and is traditionally cut at midnight on New Year’s Eve by the head of the family, which, in my case, is MGG – My Greek God.
+Traditionally the cake is cut at midnight on New Year’s Eve by the head of the family which in my case is MGG – My Greek God

 Cutting the Vasilopita